ortizalfano/anderson-tyson/README.md

 ## 📝 License

-This project is proprietary software for Sterling & Associates.
+This project is proprietary software for Anderson Tyson.

 ## 👥 Support